WeAreDMVR/FixEverything/README.md

 ### Graphics Engine

-The graphics engine will be responsible for generating graphics so that the player can view the game world.
+The graphics engine is responsible for generating graphics so that the player can view the game world.
 The input to the graphics engine will come from the game state manager.
 This input will be the state of the game, including the track and the locations of the player(s) and AI(s).
 The output of the graphics engine will be rendered graphics that the player can see.
-We plan on using Oxygine to implement our graphics engine.
+We plan on using Cocos2D to implement our graphics engine.

 ### Game State Manager